About view filters

 - Exclude/Include only traffic to the subdirectories: use this filter to exclude/include only traffic to a particular subdirectory (such as /motorcycles or /help/content/faq).

-- Exclude/Include only traffic to the hostname: use this filter to exclude/include only traffic to a particular hostname (such as sales.mydomain.com or support.mydomain.com).
+- Exclude/Include only traffic to the hostname: use this filter to exclude/include only traffic to a particular hostname (such as sales.example.com or support.example.com).

 - Exclude: This type of filter excludes log file lines (hits) that match the Filter Pattern.
 Matching lines are ignored in their entirety: for example, a filter that excludes Chrome also excludes all other information in that log line, such as visitor, path, referral, and domain information.